ClimateYukon/Utils/Anaconda_setup.md

-# ALFRESCO post processing quick install
+# ALFRESCO post processing quick Python environment install
 ## Anaconda 3

-Anaconda comes with a lot of useful packages pre installed to install :
+Anaconda 3 installs a lot of useful packages by default in the main environment

 1. Download the last anaconda package for the last python 3 :